 Don’t worry if you didn’t do everything perfectly.
 It’s the intention that truly creates the circle.

 Now, you can go ahead and do your regular spell work.
 Whether you’re actively casting spells or are doing divination work or shadow work, you can safety begin.
+If you’re casting curses, hexes, and jinxes, then you need to make sure that your circle is especially strong since this kind of magic can attract darker entities.

 My circles hold up for many hours.
 If you supplied energy to the circle correctly, then you don’t need to worry about it depleting as the minutes pass.